adityaarakal/instant-express-manager/docs/ENTITY_RELATIONSHIPS.md

     - `useExpenseTransactionsStore` - Date and amount validation
     - `useSavingsInvestmentTransactionsStore` - Date and amount validation
 - **Location**: All store files in `frontend/src/store/`
-- **Result**: Ensures all dates are valid and within reasonable ranges, and all amounts are non-negative and valid numbers
+- **Result**: Ensures all dates are valid and within reasonable ranges, all amounts are non-negative and valid numbers, and EMI installments are logically consistent

 ---